hanwencheng/gists/HDKD.md

 * frequent transactions that cannot (easily) be associated
 * distributing keys for multi signature.

+Especially for soft derivated keys:
+One may distribute the public key instead of private key, so that the owner's of parent publick key could derive child public key to monitor the transactions on the address.

 ## Potental Risks

 Some related security reality is: